Esri/arcgis-maps-sdk-java-samples/display_information/format-coordinates/README.md

 ## How it works

-To convert between a `Point` and different coordinate formats using the `CoordinateFormatter`:

 1. Get or create a map `Point` with a spatial reference.
-2. Use one of the static "to" methods on `CoordinateFormatter` such as `CoordinateFormatter.toLatitudeLongitude(point, CoordinateFormatter.LatitudeLongitudeFormat.DECIMAL_DEGREES,4)` to get the formatted string`.
+2. Use one of the static "to" methods on `CoordinateFormatter` such as `CoordinateFormatter.toLatitudeLongitude(point, CoordinateFormatter.LatitudeLongitudeFormat.DECIMAL_DEGREES, 4)` to get the formatted string.
 3. To go from a formatted string to a `Point`, use one of the "from" static methods like `CoordinateFormatter.fromUtm(coordinateString, map.getSpatialReference(), CoordinateFormatter.UtmConversionMode.LATITUDE_BAND_INDICATORS)`.

-## Relevant API

-* CoordinateFormatter
-* CoordinateFormatter.LatitudeLongitudeFormat
-* CoordinateFormatter.UtmConversionMode

 ## Relevant API